ClickPost

-ClickPost is a software company that develops logistics intelligence tools for e-commerce businesses.
-It is headquartered in Bengaluru, Karnataka, with offices in New Delhi, Mumbai, and New Jersey.
+ClickPost is a logistics software company founded in 2015 by Naman Vijay and Prashant Gupta.
+Headquartered in Bengaluru, Karnataka, with offices in New Delhi, Mumbai, and New Jersey, the company develops software for automated shipment tracking, returns management, and delivery processing for e-commerce firms.

 History

 ClickPost was founded in 2015 by Naman Vijay and Prashant Gupta.
 The company initially launched as a developer tool to assist engineers with courier application programming interface (API) integration.
 In 2017, it shifted its focus to building a logistics intelligence platform.
 By 2019, the platform had integrated automated tracking and analytics features.
 Between 2015 and 2021, ClickPost raised early-stage funding from Inflexor Venture Partners, Athera Ventures, Riverwalk Ventures, and Times Internet.
 In April 2024, it secured US$6 million in a Series A round led by Inflexor Ventures and Athera Venture Partners, with participation from Rebright Partners and Riverwalk Holdings.
 In 2025, ClickPost introduced a returns and exchanges module and launched Parth.
 In July 2025, it entered a strategic partnership with the men's fashion brand Snitch.